-#3 – DIGITAL CODE – Artificial Mentality and Virtual Reality
+#3 – DIGITAL CODE – Artificial Mentality and Virtual and Augmented Reality

 Becoming word-users enabled a radical expansion in our capacity for learning.
 Becoming code-users was the next big stepLater amplified and extended by the printing press.
-Today, we are entering a new era of change on a scale so immense that it’s only comparable to the the kinds of changes that came with becoming word and code users.
+Today, we are entering a new era of change so off-scale immense that it’s only comparable to the the kinds of changes that followed becoming word and code users.

 Humans with words coexisted with humans without words for tens if not hundreds of thousands of years (before only humans with words remained).
 The alphabet was used for almost 3000 years before mass literacy began to emergeSee: The Code of Davinci in sidebar.
 The digital age and the change it represents is only a few decades old.
 Can you imagine your great-grandchildren trying to imagine life before the internet, tablets, and smart phones and what they will have evolved into by their time?

 is more important than how well they can learn.”